There and Back Again: Mapping and Factorising Cosmological Observables: Factorisation of parity-odd correlators

 Turning our attention to \eqref{RhotoBTree}, in the PO sector the factorisation theorem of \cite{Stefanyszyn:2023qov} therefore implies

 which can be rearranged to yield a formula for $B^{\text{PO}}_n$ in terms of lower-point \textit{correlators}:

-In these expressions $[\ldots]^{\text{PO}}$ indices that we are projecting correlators onto their PO part, which for correlators of the inflaton means that we take the imaginary part.\footnote{This follows from the fact that in momentum space the inflaton is a parity transformation away from being real.} Note that this formula holds regardless of how the parity violation arises which could be due to parity-violating vertices or due to the exchange of a spinning field with a parity-violating two-point function.
+In these expressions $[\ldots]^{\text{PO}}$ indicates that we are projecting correlators onto their PO part, which for correlators of the inflaton means that we take the imaginary part \footnote{This follows from the fact that in momentum space the inflaton is a parity transformation away from being real.}.
+Note that this formula holds regardless of how the parity violation arises which could be due to parity-violating vertices or due to the exchange of a spinning field with a parity-violating two-point function.
 We therefore see that the correlator-wavefunction duality has enabled us to derive, using the factorisation theorem of \cite{Stefanyszyn:2023qov}, a correlator-to-correlator factorisation (CCF) formula for the PO sector of primordial perturbations which has a neat interpretation in terms of correlator cuts.
 As an example, for $n=4$ there is only one possibility where an exchange diagram is cut into two cubic diagrams and \eqref{CCF} can be diagrammatically represented by

 with the factor of $3$ symbolising the three different channels.
-The absence of a contact diagram contribution was already noted in \cite{Liu:2019fag,Cabass:2022rhr}.
+The absence of a contact diagram contribution was already noted in \cite{Liu:2019fag,Cabass:2022rhr} \footnote{This resembles the situation for parity-odd $\text{Weyl}^3$ gravity \cite{Maldacena:2011nz,Shiraishi:2011st}.
+Indeed, parity-violation in the gravitational sector is also hard to come by \cite{Creminelli:2014wna,Cabass:2021fnw,Bordin:2020eui,Bartolo:2017szm}.}.
 For $n=5$ there is more structure with single and double cuts possible.
 We have

 where again the numerical factors are counting distinct channels, and the different colours allow for the exchange of different fields.